-25. The Licensee shall submit by April 1 of each year a Cooling Pond Performance Report for the preceding calendar year.
+22. The Licensee shall submit by April 1 of each year a Cooling Pond Performance Report for the preceding calendar year.
 The report shall include graphs and narratives describing and analyzing the performance of the cooling pond in terms of the pond water level in relation to precipitation, evaporation, ambient temperature, water quality, itemized estimates of inflows, itemized estimates of outflows (including seepage losses), and electric power production.
 Based on these reports, limits on groundwater pumpage into the Cooling Pond in relation, but not limited, to precipitation and Cooling Pond water elevation levels may be adjusted or introduced by SWFWMD.

-26. An interim water supply shortage as used in SWFWMD Specific Condition B.II.A.14.b., shall mean a shortage of previously authorized process and cooling water sources which results in the inability of the Licensee to prevent the operational water level of the Hines cooling pond from being lowered below an elevation of 158.5 feet National Geodetic Vertical Datum (NGVD).
-If the water level becomes less than 158.5 feet NGVD, despite all reasonable efforts by the Licensee to prevent such lowering of water level by utilizing all previously authorized water sources to the greatest extent practicable, as identified in SWFWMD Specific Condition B.II.A.14.b.(2).i, the Licensee is authorized until November 30, 2005, unless an alternate date is agreed to by the District, to transfer Upper Floridan aquifer groundwater authorized to be used at DEF's Tiger Bay facility pursuant to PA 97-37 Conditions of Certification, to the Hines cooling pond, subject to the following:
+23. An interim water supply shortage as used in paragraph A.14.b. of this condition, shall mean a shortage of previously authorized process and cooling water sources which results in the inability of the Licensee to prevent the operational water level of the Hines cooling pond from being lowered below an elevation of 158.5 feet National Geodetic Vertical Datum (NGVD).
+If the water level becomes less than 158.5 feet NGVD, despite all reasonable efforts by the Licensee to prevent such lowering of water level by utilizing all previously authorized water sources to the greatest extent Practicable, as identified in paragraph A.14.b.(2).i. of this condition, the Licensee is authorized until November 30, 2005, unless an alternate date is agreed to by SWFWMD, to transfer Upper Floridan aquifer groundwater authorized to be used at DEF's Tiger Bay facility pursuant to PA 97-37 Conditions of Certification, to the Hines cooling pond, subject to the following:

 a.
 The Licensee must notify SWFWMD Water Use Permit Bureau, in writing, that a water supply shortage has occurred or is expected to occur and that it intends to transfer Tiger Bay groundwater to the Hines cooling pond.
 This notification must be provided at least ten (10) days in advance of the actual transfer of Tiger Bay groundwater.

 b.
-The Licensee must concurrently provide a copy of the notification to the FDEP, SCO.
+The Licensee must concurrently provide a copy of the notification to DEP’s SCO.

 c.
-The Licensee shall include in its notification documentation that all previously authorized sources of water, as identified in SWFWMD Specific Condition B.II.A.14.b.(2).i, are being used to the greatest extent practicable.
+The Licensee shall include in its notification documentation that all previously authorized sources of water, as identified in paragraph A.14.b.(2).i. of this condition are being used to the greatest extent Practicable.
 Additionally, such notification shall include details on any water conservation measures which were being implemented in an effort to avoid a water supply shortage and which will be continued in order to reduce the amount of transferred withdrawals needed to alleviate the water supply shortage.
 The Licensee will account in its Tiger Bay monthly pumpage reports any groundwater quantities used for transfer to Hines to alleviate the interim water supply shortage.

 d.
 The Licensee shall equip the water transfer pipeline from Tiger Bay to the Hines cooling pond with non-resettable totalizing flow meters, or other flow measuring devices as approved by SWFWMD Water Use Permit Bureau and shall monitor and record the amount of transferred groundwater used to alleviate the water supply shortage.
-The flow meter(s) shall comply with the content of SWFWMD Specific Condition B.II.A.16 and be capable of separately calculating transferred Tiger Bay groundwater from other sources of water or wastewater to be conveyed via the pipe to the Hines cooling pond.
-The reporting of the quantities thus measured shall be in accordance with SWFWMD Specific Condition B.II.A.24.a.
+The flow meter(s) shall comply with the content of paragraph A.16. of this condition and be capable of separately calculating transferred Tiger Bay groundwater from other sources of water or wastewater to be conveyed via the pipe to the Hines cooling pond.
+The reporting of the quantities thus measured shall be in accordance with paragraph A.21.a. of this condition.